davidjbailey22/digital-event-bucket/README.txt

 Overview

-Small desktop app that selects a value in sqlite database
+Small desktop app that allows user to randomly select a value in a sqlite database

 Example